Chapter Twenty: Purpose Is But The Slave To Memory

 Only a week had actually passed, but their last Occlumency lesson seemed a lifetime ago...

-Harry realized he would now forever reckon events as having happened either Before of After Ron.
+Harry realised he would now forever reckon events as having happened either Before or After Ron.
 Of all the things he'd been through, all the things he'd seen, that event alone merited the delineation.

 But the puzzle of Snape spanned it.
 Harry had been wanting to discuss his Occlumency lesson Before, when the dementors came.
 Harry was found by Snape After.
 Snape's quarters, at breakfast, the man was everywhere in Harry's thoughts.
 He still found Snape threatening and suspicious and off-putting, Harry simply didn't seem to mind anymore.
 The sum of all these things was that Harry was curious.
 Not so long ago, Harry was comfortable in the belief that he had the man pegged: he was a greasy, mean git in league with Harry's mortal enemy and his only discernible ambition in life was to make Harry's miserable.